and-voila/labs/README.md

 ## Author

 Labs x And Voila is a project developed by **[BRIL.LA](https://bril.la)**, crafted to serve the digital marketing community with cutting-edge tools and insights.
-Released under the MIT License.

 ## Credits